pereaanamaria/prostate_cancer_classifier/README.md

 notebook [2].
 The data is used for visualising the lesions in the [`Visualize_data`](Visualize_data.ipynb) notebook.

 ## MONAI
-MONAI (Medical Open Network for Artificial Intelligence) is a freely available, community-supported, PyTorch-based framework for deep learning in healthcare imaging.
+<a href='https://monai.io/'>MONAI (Medical Open Network for Artificial Intelligence)</a> is a freely available,
+community-supported, PyTorch-based framework for deep learning in healthcare imaging.
 It provides domain-optimized foundational capabilities for developing healthcare imaging training workflows in a native PyTorch paradigm.
 [4]

 ## Training
 The [`Training`](Training.ipynb) notebook will train the model.
 It is based on the MONAI 3D classification